omarsolieman/HomeFood/README.md

-# HomeFood
+# HomeFood 🌭
-This is a Dynamic Website
+This is a Dynamic Food Ordering Website 🍟

 ## Features
 - User and guest checkout capabilities.